marijnh/Eloquent-JavaScript/15_event.md

 </script>
 ```

-{{index "click event", "addEventListener method"}}
+{{index "click event", "addEventListener method", "window object"}}

+The `window` binding refers to a built-in object provided by the
+browser.
+It represents the ((browser)) window that contains the
-The `addEventListener` method registers its second argument to be
+document.
+Calling its `addEventListener` method registers the second
-called whenever the event described by its first argument occurs.
+argument to be called whenever the event described by its first
+argument occurs.

 ## Events and DOM nodes

-{{index "addEventListener method", "event handling"}}
+{{index "addEventListener method", "event handling", "window object"}}

 Each ((browser)) event handler is registered in a context.
 We called
-`addEventListener` on the `window` object before.
-This method can also
+`addEventListener` on the `window` object before to register a handler
-be found on ((DOM)) elements and some other types of objects.
-Event
+for the whole window.
+Such a method can also be found on ((DOM))
+elements and some other types of objects.
+Event listeners are only
-listeners are only called when the event happens in the context of the
+called when the event happens in the context of the object they are
-object they are registered on.
+registered on.

 ```{lang: "text/html"}
 <button>Click me</button>